CNA Classes In Arkansas

 Each candidate has a maximum of three chances in passing the exam within two years of finishing the program, before re-take CNA training.
 The candidates who are certified are listed on the records of Arkansas Nurse Aide Registry along with their personal information, which helps the employers get relevant required information about their prospective employees.
 CNA licenses remain valid for 24 months period and need to be renewed through continuing education or examination in the same interval.
 There is no fee to renew CNA license in the state.

 Once you pass the certification exam, you can now start your career in the health care field.
 Remember that the Arkansas State Board of Nursing is not held responsible in any regulations related to Certified Nursing Aides so you have to seek the Arkansas Long Term Care in case you have concerns related to this profession.
 Moreover, Prometric also helps in maintaining the registry so you can access their website for any additional information and questions.

 A Certified Nursing Assistant (CNA) in Arkansas, can either be a permanent career, or it can be a stepping stone onto other professions in the health field, as many choose to go onto other levels of nursing, including RNs and LPNs.

-The range of pay for a CNA in Arkansas varies from $18,000 to $24,000, and one of the biggest factors that affect the CNA salary is experience.
-On average the 17950 nursing assistants that work in Arkansas make annual salary of $22,070.
+The range of pay for a CNA in Arkansas varies from $18,000 to $24,000, and one of the biggest factors that affect the CNA salary is the number of years of experience.
+On average, nursing assistants that work in Arkansas make an annual salary of $22,070.

-Hospitals are a major employers for CNAs but there are other opportunities as well, such as nursing homes, clinics, private health care centers, public health care facilities, mental care facilities, elderly care centers, convalescent homes and long-term care facilities and hospice type settings.
+Hospitals are major employers for CNAs but there are other opportunities as well, such as nursing homes, clinics, private health care centers, public health care facilities, mental care facilities, elderly care centers, convalescent homes, and long-term care facilities and hospice type settings.

 - Arkansas State Board of Nursing